Alawites: Theology and practices

+Alawites do not believe in daily Muslim prayers (salah).
+The central tenet of the Alawite is their belief of Ali ibn Abi Talib being an incarnation of God.
+The Alawite testimony of faith is translated as "There is no God but Ali."

 Reincarnation

 Alawites hold that they were originally stars or divine lights that were cast out of heaven through disobedience and must undergo repeated reincarnation (or metempsychosis) before returning to heaven.
+According to Alawite beliefs, females are excluded from reincarnation.

-It has been claimed by non-Alawites, that Alawites would divide history into seven eras, associating each era with one of the seven re-incarnations of the Alawite Trinity (Ma'na, Ism, Bab).
-The seven re-incarnations of the Trinity in the Alawite faith consists of:
+Alawite theologians divided history into seven eras, associating each era with one of the seven reincarnations of the Alawite Trinity (Ma'na, Ism, Bab).
+The seven reincarnations of the Trinity in the Alawite faith can be summarized in the following table.